bitboody/blxscrape/README.md

 ---------------
 ### Why?

-This project is intended to be a part of a backend server used for verification and authentication of a user's ownership to the Roblox account.
+This project is intended to be a part of a backend server used for verification and authentication of a user's ownership to his Roblox account.

 ---------------
 ### Roadmap: